mparmol/EventsAnalysis/README.md

 ## 6  5  1 399  1 1158  1.41e-85 262
 ```

 4- Total\_isolation.txt.
-Here we have all the metadata for all sequences
+Here we have all the metadata for all sequences.

 ``` r
 isolation=as.data.frame(fread("Total_isolation.txt",header=F,sep="\t",na.strings=c("","NA")))